artificialnouveau/DisVoice/README.md

 You can also install Praat like this:

-While Windows doesn't come with `wget` by default, you can use PowerShell, which is built into Windows, to download files from the internet.
 PowerShell's `Invoke-WebRequest` is similar to `wget`.
 As for adding Praat to the `%PATH%` environment variable, you can do that using the command line as well.

 Here's how you can perform both tasks: